Minerva Pool Walking Track in Dharawal National Park

 To Swim or Not to Swim?

-On a warm and sunny day, it is very tempting to go for a swim in Minerva Pool, but there are a few things to consider.
+On a warm, sunny day, it can be tempting to take a dip in Minerva Pool, but there are a few important things to keep in mind.

-Minerva Pool is culturally significant to the Dharawal traditional owners.
-As such, this natural water hole is a place for only women and children to enter the waters.
+Minerva Pool holds cultural significance for the Dharawal traditional owners, and as such, only women and children are permitted to enter its waters.

 Minerva Pool is culturally significant to the Dharawal traditional owners